 Adobe Sign is directed at pen-and-paper processes that slow down business like contracts and approvals, payments and invoices, and customer onboarding.
-In addition, a limited version of Adobe Sign is also offered through Adobe Reader at no additional cost.

 According to research from Adobe, paper-based processes are the No. 1 impediment to business operations for small businesses, and 75% still use pen and paper to sign documents.

 Adobe Sign for small businesses intends to simplify these processes with just enough features for SMB operations without the bulk and cost of Adobe Document Cloud for Enterprise.
 The small business offering brings the following capabilities:

 - Convert any PDF form to an online web form, enabling businesses to collect customer information and signature directly from their site in one step.